dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Completed the tutorial about using SQLite in Python.

 **Thoughts:** Since I already have a very good grounding in SQL this was fun!!

+### Day 77: 31 May 2020

+**Today's Progress**: Completed several more pandas tutorials.

+**Thoughts:** Skipped a couple of days catching up with other things, distracted by the news.
+Going to wrap up pandas this week.